-John Suwatson is Counsel and is a member of the Commercial Real Estate & Redevelopment Practice Group.
+John Suwatson is a Partner and member of the Commercial Real Estate & Redevelopment and Cannabis Law Service Areas.
 Mr. Suwatson represents developers, corporations, private equity companies, opportunity funds, family-owned real estate entities and various joint venture entities in all aspects of transactional real estate law.

-Mr. Suwatson counsels commercial real estate owners and developers regarding acquisitions, sales, financing, leasing and development projects.
+Mr. Suwatson serves commercial real estate owners and developers regarding acquisitions, sales, financing, leasing and development projects.
 He represents owners and tenants in complex lease transactions.

 He is secretary to the Greater Newark Enterprises Corporation Board of Trustees, a nonprofit organization that provides financial assistance and training to small businesses, women-owned businesses, low-income individuals and minorities to encourage entrepreneurship.